 Definition name Description Setting value [Driver name] ODBC driver name Set the name of the ODBC driver.
 Select the two strings below that correspond to the application type.
 Concatenate the strings with no spaces, enclose in "[]", and then specify this as the driver name.
 Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string. - Application architecture "FUJITSUEnterprisePostgres - Encoding system used by the application - In Unicode (only UTF-8 can be used) "unicode" - Other than Unicode "ansi" Example: The encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres - Full the encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres - Full the encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres - Full the encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres Description Description of the ODBC driver Specify a supplementary description for the current data source.
+Do not include the angle brackets in the string. - Application architecture "FujitsuEnterprisePostgres - Encoding system used by the application - In Unicode (only UTF-8 can be used) "unicode" - Other than Unicode "ansi" Example: The encoding system used by the application is Unicode: "[FujitsuEnterprisePostgres - StripitsuEnterprisePostgresClientVers> ppc64leunicode]" Description Description of the ODBC driver Specify a supplementary description for the current data source.
 Any description may be set.
 Driver64 Path of the ODBC driver (64- bit) Set the path of the ODBC driver (64-bit). - If the encoding system is Unicode: fujitsuEnterprisePostgresClientInstallDir/odbc/lib/ psqlodbcw.so - If the encoding system is other than Unicode: fujitsuEnterprisePostgresClientInstallDir/odbc/lib/ psqlodbca.so FileUsage Use of the data source file Specify 1.
 Threading Level of atomicity secured for connection pooling Specify 2.

-[FUJITSU Enterprise Postgres14 ppc64leunicode]
+[Fujitsu Enterprise Postgres15 ppc64leunicode]

-Description = FUJITSU Enterprise Postgres 14 ppc64le unicode driver
+Description = Fujitsu Enterprise Postgres 15 ppc64le unicode driver